 Three nonequilibrium reactions in glycolysis (Chapter 18), catalyzed by hexokinase, phosphofructokinase and pyruvate kinase, prevent simple reversal of glycolysis for glucose synthesis (Figure 20–1).
 They are circumvented as follows.

 Major pathways and regulation of gluconeogenesis and glycolysis in the liver.
 Entry points of glucogenic amino acids after transamination are indicated by arrows extended from circles (see also Figure 17–4).
 The key gluconeogenic enzymes are enclosed in double-bordered boxes.
 The ATP required for gluconeogenesis is supplied by the oxidation of fatty acids.
 Propionate is of quantitative importance only in ruminants.
-Arrows with wavy shafts signify allosteric effects; dash-shafted arrows, covalent modification by reversible phosphorylation. ...
+Arrows with wavy shafts signify allosteric effects; dash-shafted arrows, covalent modification by reversible phosphorylation.
+High ...